jddf/spec/draft-ucarion-jddf-xx.md

 root = bool
 ~~~

-The JDDF schema {"type": "number"} corresponds to the CDDL rule:
+The JDDF schemas {"type": "float32"} and {"type": "float64"} both correspond to
+the CDDL rule:

 ~~~ cddl
 root = number